davidweidawang/davidweidawang.github.io/_pages/about.md

 # 👋 Welcome!

 My name is **Weida Wang (zh: 王蔚达)**, and I also go by David.
-I am a fourth-year undergraduate student at the [School of Computer Science and Technology, Tongji University](https://sse.tongji.edu.cn/) majoring in Software Engineering.
-As a developer and researcher, my primary interests lie in **graph-based machine learning**, **LLM reasoning** and AI for science (**AI4Science**, currently in chemistry).
+I am currently a first-year PhD student at the [College of Computer Science and Artificial Intelligence, Fudan University](https://cs.fudan.edu.cn/), where I am also collaborating with the [Shanghai AI Lab](https://cs.fudan.edu.cn/).
+My research interests primarily lie in LLM reasoning, **multi-agent systems** and **AI for science**, with a recent focus on **chemistry** and **condensed matter physics**.

-Over the past few years, I have gained substantial research experience across various domains.
+Prior to this, I completed my undergraduate studies in Software Engineering at the [School of Computer Science and Technology, Tongji University](https://cs.tongji.edu.cn/).
+Over the past few years, I have gained valuable research experience in various domains.
 I have worked as a research assistant in the [Graph Signal Processing Lab](https://sse.tongji.edu.cn/xygk/xygk.htm) at Tongji University, collaborating with AP.
 [Jin Zeng](https://scholar.google.com/citations?hl=en&user=jBxf3FYAAAAJ).
-My journey also includes research stints at the [Intelligent Internet of Things Research Center (IIOT)](https://iiot.sjtu.edu.cn/#/)  at Shanghai Jiao Tong University, under the mentorship of Prof. [Guanjie Zheng](https://scholar.google.com.hk/citations?hl=zh-CN&user=jJpqDQIAAAAJ).
+I have also contributed to research at the [Intelligent Internet of Things Research Center (IIOT)](https://iiot.sjtu.edu.cn/#/) at Shanghai Jiao Tong University, under the mentorship of Prof. [Guanjie Zheng](https://scholar.google.com.hk/citations?hl=zh-CN&user=jJpqDQIAAAAJ).

-If you'd like to connect or discuss potential collaborations, don't hesitate to drop me an [email](tjudavidwang@gmail.com).
+If you'd like to connect or discuss potential collaborations, don't hesitate to drop me an [email](mailto:tjudavidwang@gmail.com).